th2-net/th2-data-services/documentation/datasource.md

 # How to develop data source
 ## Features
-Every data source must have at least these two components
+Technically we only need Source API for fully functional data source.
+Source API fetches us data from some kind of database.

+But we can have other components that simplify repetitive tasks
 - Data Source - Object storing or utilizing every other component in one way or other
-- Source API - API that fetches us data from some kind of database

-But we can have other components that simplify repetitive tasks
 - Commands - Collection of pre-made command classes that use SourceAPI's requests to return refined data
 - Adapters - Classes/Methods that allow objects with one interface to convert to another